Remote workers share their biggest challenges

 Just like Melissa, Alexandra also finds remote work from home to be the more challenging option:

 “I get distracted by chores that take me 5 minutes to do at home.
 I end up doing 5 small chores and there goes 25 minutes of my lunchtime!
 I prefer to travel so that I can hang out in a new cafe or restaurant.
 I also get to explore the city once work is over.”

-She considers both traveling while working and working from home to be challenging in their own unique ways – Wi-Fi issues and living in a tiny house are her standout points:
+She considers both traveling while working and working from home to be challenging in their own unique ways — she adds Wi-Fi issues and communication issues to her list of biggest challenges:

 “A lot of it comes with experience and being upfront with my team about travel days.
 I’m a big advocate for open communication.
 I tell my team when I won’t be available or I’ll be in the air, so that they know not to schedule client calls, etc. I’ve learned how to use a personal hotspot on my phone (had no idea how to do this before) for when airport Wi-Fi is glitchy.
 I know what airports to avoid.
 I’ve become awesome at traveling light and only taking a carry on with me, so that I have more of my work day left and I’m not spending it at the airport!
 There’s a lot of little travel hacks I have for getting in and out of the airport.”

-“Although I’m naturally an introvert, lack of social interaction has lead to poorer mental health and not as much mental energy.”
+“Although I’m naturally an introvert, lack of social interaction has led to poorer mental health and not as much mental energy.”